-Your SMB client can write, read, delete, and truncate files.
-When clients send writes to Storage Gateway, it writes to local cache synchronously.
-Then it writes to Amazon FSx asynchronously through optimized transfers.
+Your NFS or SMB client can write, read, delete, and truncate files.
+When clients send writes to AWS Storage Gateway, it writes to local cache synchronously.
+Then it writes to Amazon S3 asynchronously through optimized transfers.
 Reads are first served through the local cache.
-If data is not available, it's fetched through Amazon FSx as a read-through cache.
+If data is not available, it's fetched through S3 as a read-through cache.

 Writes and reads are optimized in that only the parts that are changed or requested are transferred through your gateway.
-Deletes remove files from Amazon FSx.
+Deletes remove objects from Amazon S3.
+Directories are managed as folder objects in S3, using the same syntax as in the Amazon S3 console.